DimensionDev/Maskbook/docs/FAQ.md

   E.g., <https://app.circleci.com/pipelines/github/DimensionDev/Maskbook/24886/workflows/eeabcc93-6152-437f-a65d-24f0acee34a9/jobs/52795/artifacts>

-## How to resolve "No CORS Headers" problem?
+## How to resolve "No CORS Headers" problem

 Please contact the service maintainer to add CORS headers, the extension will send requests in following origins: